vinccenttt/gsap-aseq/README.md

 # **Motivation**

-Reverting and skipping shots may lead to large coding overhead, be done inefficiently or requires a large effort to develop an efficient and reusable code structure.
+Reverting and skipping views may lead to large coding overhead, be done inefficiently or requires a large effort to develop an efficient and reusable code structure.
 As already mentioned above, this library addresses these issues and provides an efficient, reusable approach to create animated sequences.

 <br/>